Joan Fragaszy Troyano

-- Coordinated conversations among the designer and webmaster at RRCHNM, content experts from Center for Global Islamic Studies at George Mason University, and the producers at National Endowment for the Humanities to determine the site’s structure and aesthetics, develop guidelines for importing content, and prepare for the public launch.
+- Coordinated conversations among the designer and webmaster at RRCHNM, content experts from Center for Global Islamic Studies at George Mason University, and the producers at National Endowment for the Humanities to determine the site’s structure and aesthetics.
+Developed guidelines for importing content and prepared content for the public launch.
 2012-2013.

 Project Manager: Echo: Exploring & Collecting History Online – Science, Technology, and Industry (http://echo.gmu.edu).